2023 Dates

 For questions regarding our Car Control Clinics please call 530-934-5588 x103.

 The Thunderhill Raceway Car Control Clinic gives students real-world, hands-on experience behind the wheel of their own cars.
 Thunderhill Raceway’s Teen Car Control Clinic is in cooperation with the California Highway Patrol.
-Although the course is targeted towards the teen driver, all ages and experience levels are welcome to participate.

 Thunderhill Raceway offers these Car Control Clinics because it’s our belief that we can make the streets safer for everyone, and at the same time, help save the lives of all drivers.
 It is our mission to help prevent as many avoidable accidents as possible!